3liz/lizmap-documentation/source/install/ldap.rst

 Enabling LDAP
 =============

-In the :file:`localconfig.ini.php`, you have to set these parameters:
+You have to enable the module ldapdao with this command

 .. code-block:: ini

-    [modules]
-    ldapdao.access=1

-    [coordplugin_auth]
-    driver=ldapdao

-These parameters enable the ldapdao module of Lizmap.
-If you copied localconfig.ini.php from localconfig.ini.php.dist, you have already this parameters but they are commented.
+    php lizmap/install/configurator.php ldapdao

 Then you have to add a section `[ldap:lizmapldap]` into your profiles.ini.php, with some settings that allow to connect to your ldap server, and to search